coschain/contentos-go/README.md

 ## Running cosd

-### Initializing
+### Initialization

 ```bash
 cosd init
 ```

-it will use *cosd* as default node name.
-If you prefer your own name, using:
+*cosd* is adopted in default as the node name.
+To change it, use:

 ```bash
 cosd init -n yourownname